brahmdev/scania-backstage-app/plugins/workflow/README.md

 So there was a need to have a API(s) that fetches list of Workflows from provided Github Repository and can also dispatch action against it.
 And the API needed was taken from [Octokit API docs](https://octokit.github.io/rest.js/v20)

-Hence there was a need to write this Plugin and [integrate into the Software Catalog](https://backstage.io/docs/plugins/integrating-plugin-into-software-catalog).
+Hence there was a need to write this Plugin and [Integrate into the Software Catalog](https://backstage.io/docs/plugins/integrating-plugin-into-software-catalog).

 ## Create plugin
 To create a new frontend plugin, make sure you've run yarn install and installed dependencies, then run the following on your command line (a shortcut to invoking the backstage-cli new --select plugin) from the root of your project.